 Here’s our MDMA-assisted therapy guide for everything you need to know about this novel treatment approach.
 When combined with therapy, MDMA is proving helpful for PTSD and other mental health conditions.
 Learn more about the effects, dosage, therapeutic approach, and clinical trial findings below.
 Ready to learn more?
-Take our online courses for advanced topics on MDMA.
+Take our online MDMA course for advanced topics on MDMA therapy.

 What is MDMA?

 MDMA is a small organic compound known as a monoamine alkaloid, structurally and chemically related to amphetamines.
 Its amine group is methylated, which makes it closely related to methamphetamine, although its pharmacology and effects are quite different.

 MDMA is characterized by the presence of the 3,4-methylenedioxy ring, which occurs in natural compounds, including myristicin (present in nutmeg) and safrole (present in sassafras).
 MDMA can be synthesized from natural product sources such as safrole or isosafrole, or from organic precursors used in industry and pharmaceutical manufacturing.

 The key distinction between MDMA and amphetamines is the addition of the methylenedioxy group (-O-CH2-O-).
 This attachment gives it a resemblance to the structure of mescaline.

 For decades now following MDMA’s scheduling as a controlled substance and its subsequent illegality, it has been relegated to the streets and recreational use.
 However, this is rapidly changing thanks to the work of the Multidisciplinary Association for Psychedelic Studies (MAPS).